Andreja28/FES-API/README.md

 * `input_zip` (optional) - `.zip` file containing all the input files for the workflow if neccessary

 *Note:*
 Yaml file that determines the inputs od the workflow can have additional field `girderIds`.
 This field is an array consisting of file ids stored on Girder.
-All the files specified in this field will be downloaded from Girder platform ifthey are not sent in the `input_zip` field.
+All the files specified in this field will be downloaded from Girder platform if they are not sent in the `input_zip` field.

 Creating workflow from `toil` template:
 ```bash